mc100s/guided-exercise-mern-street-art/README.md

 ### Iteration 4 | Backend | `GET /api/street-arts/:streetArtId`

-For this iteration, we have to do something very similar and create to route `GET /api/street-arts/:streetArtId`.
+For this iteration, you have to do something very similar and create to route `GET /api/street-arts/:streetArtId`.

 You can create it directly in the file `server/routes/street-arts.js`.